Priw8/sht-webedit/README.md

 - option - option to which the shooter is assigned.
 0 = player
 - anm - anm script of the bullet
 - anm_hit - anm script when the bullet hits something
-- flags - they do a variety of things, such as making the bullets homing, giving them splash damage etc. (documentation is yet to be made)
+- flags - they do a variety of things, such as making the bullets homing, giving them splash damage etc. (documentation is yet to be made).
+Note that their behaviour may differ even if the .sht format is the same version (e.g. DDC and LoLK flags do different things)